techidaily/site-win11-tips/source/_posts/fixing-windows-11s-non-functional-function-keys-for-brightness.md

  Keyboard issues can sometimes be fixed with a simple restart.
 Restarting your computer will reset the keyboard settings and may make the brightness key work again.

- If you need, then open this guide and learn[different methods of restarting your Windows computer](https://www.makeuseof.com/windows-restart-methods/) .
+ If you need, then open this guide and learn [different methods of restarting your Windows computer](https://www.makeuseof.com/windows-restart-methods/) .

 ## 2\.
 Clean Your Keyboard to Remove Dirt and Grime

  Over time, dirt and debris can build up on and between the keys of your keyboard.
 This especially happens if you use your laptop in a dusty environment.
 Cleaning the keys can make them more responsive and help fix any problem with the brightness function key not working.

- If you don't know exactly how to clean the keyboard, you can see our guide on[how to clean your keyboard and sterilize viruses and bacteria](https://www.makeuseof.com/tag/how-to-clean-keyboard/) .
-You can also read[a simple trick for cleaning under your keyboard's keys](https://www.makeuseof.com/tag/a-simple-trick-for-cleaning-under-your-keyboards-keys/) .
+ If you don't know exactly how to clean the keyboard, you can see our guide on [how to clean your keyboard and sterilize viruses and bacteria](https://www.makeuseof.com/tag/how-to-clean-keyboard/) .
+You can also read [a simple trick for cleaning under your keyboard's keys](https://www.makeuseof.com/tag/a-simple-trick-for-cleaning-under-your-keyboards-keys/) .

 ## 3\.
 Make Sure the Function Key Is Enabled